-2.2 Quality of the proposed measures to exploit and disseminate the project results
+2.2 Quality of the proposed measures to exploit and disseminate the action results

 Dissemination: The outcomes of this project will impact the aerosol and DA research field, as well as the users of the BSC aerosol forecast system.
-The major scientific findings and achievements will be published in renowned and high impact peer reviewed scientific journals on atmospheric science, as ACP, JGR, GMD or GRL (in open access).
-The work and findings will be presented in appropriate conferences and meetings such as the AGU fall meeting, EGU annual meeting, and the IGAC biannual meeting.
-This will benefit other DA users (non-aerosol DA or NWP DA users) and LIDAR users.
-The fellow will also present and discuss the project outcomes in more specific venues (e.g, AEROCOM meetings) and the annual ICAP meeting, where given its nature and objectives, the action's results can potentially influence aerosol research and operational forecasts worldwide.
+The major scientific findings and achievements will be published in renowned and high impact peer reviewed scientific journals on atmospheric science, as ACP, JGR, GMD or GRL.
+The work and findings will be disseminated in the research community through presentations in appropriate conferences and meetings such as the AGU fall meeting, EGU annual meeting, and the IGAC biannual meeting.
+This will benefit other DA users (non-aerosol DA or NWP DA users) and LIDAR users (e.g., in the preparation of future instruments' exploitation as for example from the ESA's Earth Explorer mission).
+The fellow will also present and discuss the project outcomes in more specific venues (e.g. Copernicus/CAMS annual general assembly,

+AEROCOM meetings) and team meetings, such as the annual ICAP meeting, where given its nature and objectives, the action's results can influence the research and operational forecasts worldwide.

-Exploitation: The results from the proposed work will be exploited for the benefit of European citizens and airquality and climate researchers globally.
+Exploitation: The results from the proposed work will be immediately and straightforwardly exploited for the benefit of European citizens and air-quality and climate researchers globally.
 The impact will be mostly done through the operational forecast of the SDS-WAS Regional Center.
 The improvement of the data assimilation system will impact positively the quality of dust and aerosol forecasts of the BSC (https://dust.aemet.es/), extending the outcomes of this project to all the users of this operational product.
 Currently, the BSC products are employed by a wide range of users, including international organizations, profit and non-profit companies, individuals and government institutions.
 This operational capability directly informs European and international legislators' work to develop air quality policy and regulations.

-2.3 Quality of the proposed measures to communicate the project activities to different target audiences
+2.3.
+Quality of the proposed measures to communicate the action activities to different target audiences

 Communication of research results and public engagement will be a key focus of the proposed work.
-The ER has solid experience in presentation of research results to expert audience at scientific conferences.
-Additionally, BSC has dedicated staff and several operational programs in place that will help the ER to communicate effectively his activities also to other researchers, students, and the general public.
-Important results and milestones will be published in the BSC newsletter for communication to the general public.
+The ER has a strong history in presentation of research results at scientific conferences.
+Additionally, BSC has dedicated staff and several operational programs in place that will help the ER to communicate his activities to other researchers, students, and the general public.
+First, important results and milestones will be published in the BSC newsletter for communication to the general public.
 Existing routes of communication at BSC (website, brochures, presentations, etc.) will also be employed to communicate project information, progress and results.
-Short communications will be prepared for their publishing with support and collaboration from EU and other projects where the AC group is involved: AXA Chair, DustClim (ERA4Net), FRAGMENT (ERC Grant) and inDust (COST Action).
-Infographics for non-specialist public related to atmospheric composition prediction and forecast will be prepared and published in the social media (e.g. BSC Twitter account @bsc_cns, SDS-WAS Twitter account @Dust_Barcelona), in collaboration with SDS-WAS, BSC Earth Services group and BSC communication team.
-Specific details of the communication through these channels will be developed in conjunction with BSC staff as part of WP1, and the communication measures will be constantly revised and updated.
-The ER will further participate in MareNostrum (see section 3.3) open days at BSC, for students and the general public, and professional tours, which exceed 5000 visitors per year.
+Specific details of the communication through these channels will be developed in conjunction with BSC staff as part of WP1.
+The ER will further participate in MareNostrum (see section 3.4) open days at BSC, for students and the general public, and professional tours, which exceed 5000 visitors per year.
+The BSC operates as a PRACE Advanced Training Centre with a mission to provide training and education related to utilization of European supercomputing resources, including for environmental simulation.
+The ER will participate in the PRACE training program modules related to atmospheric modelling.
 Finally, results will be presented approximately once a year as part of the BSC Research Seminar Lecture series.